CascadeSTEAM/cascadesteam.github.io/organization.md

 Develop and promote STEAM Education, Career Connected Learning, Digital Literacy, and Digital Equity for all people of all ages.

-### Values

-- STEAM is our framework.
-- Digital Equity is our goal.
-- Digital Literacy is our foundation.
-- "Free.
-Open to everyone.
-All are welcome.
-Family friendly.
-Bring your friends!"
-- Our code of conduct: Be honest, respectful, and professional.

 ### Community Function

-In alignment with organization purpose, mission, and values, we will facilitate engagement with the community to:
+In alignment with organization mission we will facilitate engagement with the community to:

-- Provide direct value to the community through community service and public interest programs.
 - Support infrastructure organizations such as libraries, schools, education service districts, and STEM/STEAM Networks.
+- Provide direct value to the community through community building, community engagement, community service, and public interest programs.
-- Cultivate a community-action platform that promotes participation, engagement, and communication.
+- Cultivate a community action platform that promotes participation, engagement, and communication.
 - Advocate through development and promotion of events, activities, and programs.
-- Collaborate with community partners in shared purpose.
+- Collaborate with partners in shared purpose.

 ## Structure

 ### Composition

 The organization is comprised of a Board of Directors and Board Committees, with individuals representing (1) the fields of science, technology, engineering, arts, and mathematics, (2) education, industry, local government, and nonprofit sectors, and (3) community interests.
-Refer to our [volunteer leadership](/leadership) and [partners](/partners) for current leadership members and collaborators.
+Please refer to our [Leadership](/leadership) and [Partners](/partners) for current collaborators.

 ### Terms